akiarie/blog/_posts/2018-07-05-divine-truth.md

 does not teach the Triune God, the Incarnate God and Saviour, that justification is by faith alone and all the central doctrines of the faith.
-We do not extend olive branches to Jehovah's Witnesses, or Mormons, or Muslims because it is clear that they are _not_ in fellowship with the God described in the Bible, "our only Lord and Master".
+We do not extend olive branches to Jehovah's Witnesses, or Mormons, or Muslims because it is clear that they are _not_ in fellowship with the God described in the Bible, "our only Master and Lord".

 All this being well understood, let me explain what I mean with the above statement.
 When a man becomes convinced that the word of God teaches some truth, no matter how big or small,